RussellAbraham/js/README.md

 ```

-## Function to Calcate the Scaling of a Block Style Element
+## Function to Calculate the Scaling of a Block Style Element

 ```javascript
     if (mutation.type === "childList") {